ClareMDavidson/FinalProject/README.md

 GRANT INSERT on keyword to blogger@localhost;
 GRANT SELECT on blogPostkeyword to blogger@localhost;
 GRANT INSERT on blogPostkeyword to blogger@localhost;
+GRANT SELECT on reaction to blogger@localhost;
+GRANT INSERT on reaction to blogger@localhost;
+GRANT UPDATE on reaction to blogger@localhost;

 SHOW GRANTS FOR blogger@localhost;